somnathrakshit/somnathrakshit.github.io/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 I am a Masters student (Data Science track) at the School of Information and a Teaching Assistant for EE 461P: Data Science Principles at Department of Electrical and Computer Engineering, The University of Texas at Austin.
 In the past, I have been the TA for MIS 385N: User Generated Content Analytics at McCombs School of Business.
 Previously, I was a research assistant at [CeNT](https://cent.uw.edu.pl) working on machine learning and bioinformatics.
-I also worked breiefly as a software engineer at Cyware Labs, Bangalore.
+I also worked briefly as a software engineer at Cyware Labs, Bangalore.
 My current interests lie in deep learning, natural language processing and biomedical imaging.